 Verification posture

-What gets checked before Folium calls a proof reviewable.
+What gets checked before Folium calls work reviewable.

 Folium treats verification as part of the product.
-The public proof is checked for route health, responsive behavior, download actions, print layout, canonical metadata, public-safe wording, and browser interactions.
+The public site is checked for page health, responsive behavior, download actions, print layout, canonical metadata, outside-reader wording, and browser interactions.

-- Public proof opens with real buyer-facing content, clear routes, and no empty review surfaces.
+- Public examples open with real buyer-facing content, clear routes, and no empty review surfaces.

 - Desktop, tablet, and mobile layouts are checked for readable flow, stable spacing, and clean navigation.